skriegsman/SignLanguageToSpeech/README.md

 ### The Design:
 - Main Design: Overall design, a raspberry pi with a camera module and screen on one side facing the user.
 There will be a speaker on the other side facing the other person.
 The user will begin signing and the recognised letter/words will be shown on the screen so they know it is correctly recognising it.
 The device will also speak out the signs from the speaker on the back.
 - Alternate Design: A smartphone app that will use the phones front camera and screen for the user as discussed above and will then use the phones speaker to read aloud text.
+Coded in Androis studio with OpenCV.

 ### Hardware: [Availible Hardware](http://hardware.pennapps.com/)
 - [Raspberry Pi 3 - Model B+](https://www.adafruit.com/product/3775?src=raspberrypi)